 Of course, some Colombians are more reserved than others, but their desire to live life bleeds through all the same.
 Whether it’s politics, football or a game of Parqués, Colombians immerse themselves in to the things that give them the most pleasure.
 And these interests can manifest themselves in interesting ways.

-On the flip side, this intensity can provoke negative reactions of the same magnitude.
+Conversely, this intensity can provoke negative reactions of the same magnitude.
 Being an impassioned person means that discontent can seem more extreme than it actually is.
-This can result in arguments seeming more severe from your perspective than they do for your Colombian other half, causing a complicated asymmetry between the two of you.
+This can make arguments seem more severe from your perspective than they do for your Colombian other half, causing a complicated asymmetry between you.

 2. Most Colombians have strong family bonds